defencedigital/moduk-service-manual/src/security-classifications/how-to-mark-information.md

 - RECIPIENTS ONLY for information that must be handled by named individuals on a strict need-to-know basis
 - LOCSEN for information that staff engaged overseas cannot access
 - PERSONAL for sensitive information that can be linked to an individual

-There are also codewords, prefixes and national caveats.

 You can [check the full list on GOV.UK](https://www.gov.uk/government/publications/government-security-classifications/government-security-classifications-policy-html#additional-markings).